Premier League top four fixtures: Who has the best and worst run in?

-Premier League top four fixtures: Who has the best run in?
-Liverpool, Chelsea, Leicester or West Ham?
+Premier League top four fixtures: Liverpool, Chelsea, Leicester and West Ham run-ins

-Tottenham are also in the hunt to qualify for next season’s Champions League
+The race for a Champions League place set to go down to the final days of the season

 The Premier League may not have much of a title race to speak of this season but the battle to finish in the top four and earn a place in next year’s Champions League is still just about alive.

-Leicester City and Chelsea currently occupy third and fourth place and look relatively comfortable but they face busy, difficult run-ins, with FA Cup and Champions League finals to prepare for.
+Chelsea and Leicester City currently occupy third and fourth place and look relatively comfortable but they face busy, difficult run-ins, with FA Cup and Champions League finals to prepare for.

-The other contenders - West Ham, Tottenham and Liverpool - have no such problem and can focus solely on the task at hand but all have ground to make up if they are to mount a late push.
+The other contenders - West Ham and Liverpool - have no such problems and can focus solely on the task at hand, but have ground to make up if they are to mount a late push.

-With four or five games left for those involved, The Independent has broken down the run-ins, checking the average home and away points-per-game and average expected goal difference (xGD) of their remaining opponents.
+With only a handful of games left, The Independent has broken down the run-ins, checking the average home and away points-per-game and average expected goal difference (xGD) of their remaining opponents.

 Who has the best run-in and who has the worst?